 I have already enrolled and submitted my deposit.
 When should I expect my transition information?

-- Transition information will be mailed to students with a deposit on file starting in late April.
+- Transition information will be mailed to students with a deposit on file starting in late April or early May.
 After that point, we will send the transition mailing to any newly deposited students upon receipt of the enrollment reservation form and deposit.
 This information will provide details you will need to register for summer orientation, housing, and other items that you must complete in preparation for fall enrollment.
 Please note that registration for orientation and housing will not open online until May 11.

 How do I schedule an additional visit to John Carroll?